Twitter Updates

 Cocktail Origin Part III

 The origin of the word “cocktail” is one of those persistent little mysteries that many people would like to solve, but information doesn’t come easily.
 I’ve looked at this a couple of times, basically putting my spin on previous information.
-But today, I’ve come across some additional information that I haven’t found referenced else where.
+But today, I’ve come across some additional information that I haven’t found referenced elsewhere.
 The information is from 1788 and doesn’t completely solve the mystery, but might be an important piece.
 It also has nothing to do with horses, Aztecs, roosters, barrel dregs or war widows.

 I was looking for some cock-ale information and searching through these historical dictionaries for related drink terms.
-The idea being to find drinks that were common during the 1600’s.
+The idea being to find drinks that were common during the 1600s.
 In the 1788 dictionary “A Classical Dictionary of the Vulgar Tongue” (1788) By Francis Grose—a must have for any bartender—I found the term “cockles” with a very interesting definition.

 Cockles - a saying in praise of wine, ale and spirituous liquor

 This seems to have been a slang toast, or cheer, during the consumption of strong drink.
-Now why would they say “cockles”?
+Now, why would they say “cockles”?

 First, we’ve all heard of the “cockles of our heart”.
-This saying originated from the early understanding of the human heart sometime in the 1600’s.
-The cockles are the ventricles, from Latin "cochleae cordis".
-It’s from "cochlea" meaning snail, which alluded to the shape of the hearts ventricles.
-The saying means to warm and gratify one's deepest feelings.
+This saying originated from the early understanding of the human heart sometime in the 1600s.
+The cockles are the ventricles, from Latin “cochleae cordis”.
+It’s from “cochlea” meaning snail, which alluded to the shape of the hearts ventricles.
+The saying means to warm and gratify one’s deepest feelings.

 Now, anybody that has had a shot of whisky, rum, brandy—or any strong spirit—will immediately understand the warming effect that follows consumption.
 It doesn’t seem to be a stretch that toasting one-another with “the warmest of feelings, which makes one’s heart glow with pleasure” would be appropriate among friends with strong drink.
 If the friends don’t warm you up, the booze certainly will.

 Additionally, cockle means “to cause to wrinkle, pucker, or ripple”.
 For example: “this paper cockles easily” or better yet “when she did the shot of scorpion infused mezcal, her face cockled like a Corvette hitting a telephone post”.
 Again, the word seems appropriate when used in the context of drinking alcohol.
 We’ve all had moments where our face “cockled” when we did those youthful introductory “shots”.
-Hell, Jägermeister still causes frat boy’s to cockle their face.
+Hell, Jagermeister still causes frat boy’s to cockle their face.

 The story of the “egg cup” or “coquetier” may, or may not, have had something to do with this story.
 The French word for cockles is “coquille”, and we can see that there might be some confusion between “coquille” and “coquetier”.
 Personally, the “egg cup” story seems less likely as the origin, instead it may have shaped the word “cocktail” through confusion and mispronunciation.